Gandhāran Buddhist texts: The Bajaur Collection

-The Bajaur Collection was discovered in 1999, and is believed to be from the ruins of a Buddhist monastery in the Dir District of Pakistan.
+The Bajaur Collection was discovered in 1999, and is believed to be from the ruins of a Buddhist monastery in the Dir region of Pakistan.
 The name derives from the Bajaur district, whose boundary with the Dir district is marked by the banks of the river where the monastery was situated.

 The collection comprises fragments of 19 birch-bark scrolls and contains approximately 22 different texts.
 Most of the texts are not the work of the same scribe, with as many as 18 different hands identified.
 The fragments range from small sections only a few centimeters in length to a nearly complete scroll nearly 2m long.
 It is dated to the 1st-2nd Century CE, and written using the Kharosthi script.
 The fragments were fixed in frames and used to produce high-quality digital images at the University of Peshawar, with collaboration with the Freie University of Berlin.

 Notable texts from the collection include the earliest identified Vinaya text, in the form of a Pratimoksa sutra, and a relatively complete Mahayana text connected with the Buddha Aksobhya showing a well-developed movement in the vein of Pure Land Buddhism.
 While the majority of the texts in the collection are Buddhist texts, two non-Buddhist works are included in the form of a loan contract and an Arthasastra/Rajnitit text, one of the few known Sanskrit texts composed using the Kharosthi script.